Sitecore/psmongoserviceinstall/README.md

 3. Execute the scripts in order starting with 01-06 to install the Mongo DB Windows service
 4. Execute the last scripts to stop and remove the Windows service

-I recommend you use the Powershell IDE and open all files needed at once.
+I recommend you use the Powershell IDE and open all files needed at once (using an Administrator account).